MayaSimone/data-science-S2023/challenges/c05-antibiotics-assignment.md

-Pennicilin seems to be most effective against bacteria that present a negative gram strain, and least effective to those with a positive gram stain - Neomycin and streptomycin seem to have similar effects, though streptomycin is more effective against staphylooccocus - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - I found visual 5 to be the most helpful for this question. - Why? - Though the color scale isn’t great if I want to read specific MIC values, the difference between red and blue is relatively easy for me to detect.
+Pennicilin seems to be most effective against bacteria that present a negative gram strain, and least effective to those with a positive gram stain - Neomycin and streptomycin seem to have similar effects, though streptomycin is more effective against staphyloccocus - Which of your visuals above (1 through 5) is **most effective** at helping to answer this question? - I found visual 2 to be the most helpful for this question. - Why? - Though the color scale isn’t great if I want to read specific MIC values, the difference between green and purple is relatively easy for me to detect.
 Also having the gram stain results physically separated from each other made it easier to notice patterns

 #### Guiding Question 2